-Dr. McClernon is listed as a co-author with a prestigious panel of anesthesiology and electrophysiology experts.
+Dr. McClernon is a co-author with a prestigious panel of anesthesiology and electrophysiology experts.

 HRD Chautauqua at the University of Minnesota (Feb, 2010) Panel Member: Global Leadership in the Private Sector.

 McClernon, T. R. (November, 2006).
 “Rivals to Systematic Training.”
 Advances in Developing Human Resources (v8n4).
-I also presented on this article at the 2007 Academy of HRD Conference.
+Presented at the 2007 Academy of HRD Conference.

 McClernon, T. R. & Richard Torroco, Professor and Head of the Department of Human Resource, University of Nebraska (April 2003).
 Panelist on “Building an Inclusive Model for Integrating Learning and Work” for the Practice-Oriented Education conference sponsored by Northeastern University, Boston.